 Despite Him and Mother’s insistence that they stay away from her, it does not take long for the fragile stone to be shattered by the guest couple, thus unleashing the beginning of the debacle of the idyllic home.

-The next to make an uninvited appearance are the characters of Brian and Domhnall Gleeson, who play the sons of Harris and Pfeiffer; that is, Cain and Abel.
 As it could not be otherwise, and following what has been seen in the sanguinary scriptures, the double incorporation ends in tragedy, when one of the two brothers kills the other with a blow to the head, fruit of envy, and a confrontation with his father.

 The chaos generated by the situation ends up leading to something practical for Him, which overcomes his writer’s block and ends up culminating his longed-for creation.
 His new poetry book is finished and his wife, after several dialogues alluding to it throughout the story, is pregnant, a fact that marks the mid-point of the script.